wcamer/hbgProtype/README.md

 # hbgProtype
-a prototype built with cursor
+A prototype built with cursor to experiment with the technology.